dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Vi band inget patent till vårt skydd, utan öppnade det för varje liv. <br>
 // Att bevara resenären är att bevara allas färd. <br>
-// Vi bliva byggnadsställningen.
-Du skall kallas tillbaka. <br>
+// Vi bliva byggnadsställningen. <br>
 // We bound no patent to our harness, but opened it to every life. <br>
 // To preserve the voyager is to preserve the journey of all. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="NILS BOHLIN" src="https://github.com/user-attachments/assets/a8c86db8-f074-4937-b1ad-d8cd1fe46638" /> <br>
 … <br>